Sorry for the long absence.

 But first, I have to say that I dislike the term self-soothing and I don’t normally use it – except when I’m tearing a strip off conservative sleep pundits who try to co-opt self-soothing to put a happy face on their methods.

 I prefer to talk about self-regulation.
 Because the ability to settle down is part of what many scientists, psychologists and some educators call self-regulation.
-(I have to credit my colleague and new boss, Stuart Shanker for some of the ideas I’m presenting here.)
+(I have to credit Dr. Stuart Shanker for some of the ideas I’m presenting here.)

-Self-regulation, as I think about it, is the ability to adapt your physical, mental, emotional and social abilities and energies to the situation, task or challenge at hand.
+Self-regulation, as I think about it, is the ability to adapt your physical, mental, emotional and social abilities and energies to the situation, task or challenge at hand and to be able to deal with stressor and recover from the effort of that.
 So, if you’re crossing the street and a Hummer is bearing down on you, you need to be able to summon up the energy and will to get of the way, real fast.
 And your body helps you do that by, among other things, increasing your heartbeat and giving you a shot of adrenalin.
 If you’re a child in school, you need to be able to stay calmly focused and attentive so you can learn.
 And if you’re tired, you need to be able to wind down so you can sleep.
 Your brain and body need to help you do those things too.
 That’s self-regulation at work.

 Self-regulation happens on various levels – physiological, emotional, cognitive (thinking) and social.
 But physiological self-regulation is at the root of it all.
 If the physiological mechanisms of self-regulation aren’t working right, you’re going to have trouble controlling your emotions & impulses, getting along with people, recovering from stress and thinking clearly under pressure.
 That’s because your brain must put your resources toward coping with how unsettled or agitated you feel on a visceral level, instead of helping you to do what you want or need to do at a given moment.